carlosjhr64/thesis/QMSHO.md

     Y[x] = Σₙ pₙYₙ[x]   # 3.4

-In this paper, I will mostly use the Dirac notation, but I will switch notations whenever is convenient.
+In this paper, I will mostly use the Dirac notation, but I will switch notations whenever it is convenient.
 The manipulations of the Dirac notation symbols easily incorporate the algebraic structure of Quantum Mechanics.